tutor-planner/tutor-planner/docs/index.rst

 Welcome to tutor-planner!
 =========================

-Welcome to tutor-planner's documentation.
-The tutor planner is a tool used by the department `Internet Network Architectures (INET)`_ of Technische Universität Berlin (TU Berlin) for the module *Einführung in die Programmierung* (introduction to programming).
+Welcome to the documentation of the tutor planner.
+The tutor planner is a tool used by `Internet Network Architectures (INET)`_ of Technische Universität Berlin (TU Berlin) for the module *Einführung in die Programmierung* (introduction to programming).
 The module contains a two-week course to introduce new students in programming in C. Each day is filled with lectures, tutorials and computer exercises.